-

 By sharing the audiences across these products, you can begin to supercharge your marketing strategies.
 Let’s explore an example together.

 Imagine your popular streetwear clothing brand is looking to run a promotion.
 You can build a custom audience that includes likely churning users that have been visiting pages that relate to your brand’s apparel.
-We’ll set this audience aside for targeting in Google Ads with the promotion, since they likely won’t return to your website directly.
+This audience can be found using predictive metrics.
+Then we can set this audience aside for targeting in Google Ads with the promotion, since they likely won’t return to your website directly.

 You can also create a custom audience that excludes users.
 For instance, you may want to exclude an audience that is already likely to purchase something on your website without seeing the promotion.
 This means you won’t pay for those impressions or clicks, and you may likely get those users to pay full price - assuming they don’t jump into the sale section on your website, of course.